TABLE OF CONTENTS

 WALTER WHITE – FIRST TO MAKE MAIL-ORDER MICROSCOPE SLIDES: An English pharmacist who turned amateur microscope slide making into an international business.

-THE WELSBACH COMPANY: They lit up nineteenth-century America in more ways than one, but left New Jersey with a radioactive superfund site!
+THE WELSBACH COMPANY: They lit up nineteenth-century America in more ways than one and they left New Jersey with a radioactive superfund site!

 WHALEBONE SLIDES AND THOMAS D. RUSSELL: A Microscope slide manufacturer’s mislabeled work allows greater insight into the process of English commercial slide making and whaling.

-WOMEN DEVOTEES OF NINETEENTH-CENTURY MICROSCOPY: While working in the shadows of famous men, women reached out to and educated the public about the advances in science and microscopy through children’s books.
+WOMEN DEVOTEES OF NINETEENTH-CENTURY MICROSCOPY: While working in the shadows of famous men, women reached out to the public about the advances in science and microscopy by writing children’s books.

 JOHN BENJAMIN DANCER: His advances in microphotography (tiny pictures) led to the first microfilm, and also the microdot – a favorite of spies.